Join the CargoApps platform with

 Every truck is initially placed in CO₂ class 1 (the most expensive) by Toll Collect.
 Vehicles first registered before 1 July 2019 can only be in class 1 — there's no legal pathway to a better class for older trucks.
 For vehicles registered after that date, you have to apply for a re-classification through the Toll Collect customer portal, supported by documentation: either the registration certificate, a customer information file (CIF), a certificate of conformity (CoC), or single-vehicle approval papers.

-The class system runs from 1 (least efficient) through 4 (most efficient diesel/gas), plus class 5 (zero-emission vehicles, separately handled).
-The cost difference is significant: for a heavy articulated truck, moving from class 1 to class 4 cuts the rate from 34.8 to 26.9 cent per kilometre — that's 7.9 cent saved on every kilometre, or roughly €7,900 per year per truck at 100,000 km annual mileage.
+The class system runs from 1 (least efficient) through 4 (most efficient diesel/gas), plus class 5 for zero-emission vehicles.
+Zero-emission trucks are exempt from the toll until 30 June 2031 (Fourth Act Amending Toll Regulations, in force since 1 December 2025); see the German truck toll guide for the detail.
+The cost difference between the diesel classes is significant: for a heavy articulated truck, moving from class 1 to class 4 cuts the rate from 34.8 to 26.9 cent per kilometre — that's 7.9 cent saved on every kilometre, or roughly €7,900 per year per truck at 100,000 km annual mileage.
 Most fleets that operate post-July-2019 vehicles haven't completed the re-classification, and they're paying for the paperwork gap.

 The reference values that determine which class a vehicle qualifies for tighten every year.
 Until 2026 the annual reduction is 2.5%, and from 2027 it becomes 3% per year.
 A truck that qualifies for class 2 today may slip back to class 1 in two or three years without any change to the vehicle itself — the bar moves.
 New vehicle purchase decisions need to factor in this trajectory, not just today's classification.

 Toll costs scale linearly with kilometres driven, but the absolute numbers are easier to grasp in concrete fleet terms.
-Three typical German freight operations:
+Three typical German freight operations, each in CO₂ class 1:

 Long-haul fleet